-The Separately Managed Account (SMA) is a registered managed investment scheme that allows you to access a number of professionally constructed and managed investment portfolios (otherwise known as, 'Model Portfolios').
-These portfolios are made up of Australian listed investments, managed funds and cash.
-We do this by establishing an individual portfolio of listed investments and/or managed funds that corresponds to the investments held within the investment manager's, 'Model Portfolio'.
+The Separately Managed Account (SMA) is a registered managed investment scheme that allows you to access a number of professionally constructed and managed investment portfolios (known as 'Model Portfolios').
+These Model Portfolios are made up of Australian listed investments, managed funds and cash.
+We establish an individual portfolio of investments that corresponds to the investments held within the investment manager's 'Model Portfolio'.

 This scheme allows you to invest your money within a range of Model Portfolios that's managed by professional investment managers.
-Your investment in the SMA is available to you through your platform Account.
+Your investment in the SMA is available to you through your platform account.

-To see which Model Portfolio suits your needs, we've included further information about Model Portfolios in the Part 2 SMA section of the Product Disclosure Statement (PDS).
+To help you choose which Model Portfolio suits your needs, we've included further information about Model Portfolios in the Part 2 SMA section of the Product Disclosure Statement (PDS).